Weather StoryAlmanac, microseasons, and the day's weather story.

 Climate

-The city receives about 11 inches of precipitation spread over roughly 37 rainy days per year.
+Across the year, Meridian collects about 11 inches of precipitation over roughly 37 days with measurable rain or snow.

 ZIP codes in Meridian